munificent/game-programming-patterns/book/architecture-performance-and-games.markdown

 <aside name="speed">

-I think it's interesting that these are all really about some kind of speed: our long-term development speed, our short-term speed, and the game's execution speed.
+I think it's interesting that these are all really about some kind of speed: our long-term development speed, the game's execution speed, and our short-term development speed.

 </aside>